inworld-ai/voice-agent-node/README.md

 ### Step 5: Configure and Use the Application

-1. Configure the agent on the UI:
+1. Define the agent settings:
-   - Enter your name
-   - Set the agent's name
-   - Provide a description for the agent
+   - Enter the agent system prompt
-   - Define the agent's motivation

-2. Click "Start" to begin the conversation
+   - Select an Speech to Text service
+   - Click "Create Agent"

-3. Interact with the agent:
+2. Interact with the agent:
-   - Type text in the input field and press Enter or click the send button
-   - Click the microphone icon to use voice input.
-Click the microphone icon again to stop the recording.
-Then you will receive a response from the agent
+   - For voice input, click the microphone icon to unmute yourself.
+Click again to mute yourself.
-   - Click the copy icon to copy the conversation to the clipboard
+   - For text input, enter text in the input field and press Enter to send it to the agent

 ## Repo Structure

 The application consists of two main components: